samueltauil/microbit-mcp/src/microbit/README.md

 # Micro:bit Firmware for MCP Server

-This directory contains the firmware that needs to be flashed to your micro:bit device to enable communication with the MCP server.
+This directory contains the firmware that needs to be flashed to your micro:bit device to enable communication with the MCP server. **The firmware supports both micro:bit v1 and v2 boards automatically.**

 ## Setup Instructions